Rkkss/ComfyUI-H3-Turbo-LoRA-Bridge/README.md

 Backbone 0.25-0.45

-0.45 is the most stable, as in "no_artifact".
+Default 0.45 is high IMO, but it's safe-ish, as in "no_artifact".
 It works as pseudo "model_strength".

-Other values can improve quality/prompt but are more prone to Artifacts.
+Other numbers can improve quality/prompt but are more prone to Artifacts.
 Lower value to see if you can get away with it

 I'm unsure if the model or loader causes it.